xyou365/AutoRclone/Readme.md

 Step 5.
 Start your task
 ---------------------------------
 Let us copy hundreds of TB resource using service accounts.
+**Note**: Sarcasm, over abuse of this (regardless of what cloning script you use) may get you noticed by google, we recommend you dont be a glutton and clone what is important instead of downloading entire wikipedia.

 #### For server side copy
 - [x] publicly shared folder to Team Drive